syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Various-Filter-options-for-Suggestion.md

 ![](images/startswithcasesensitive.png)

-## Words that Contains the Input Text
+## Words that Contain the Input Text

-Displays the list of suggestions, if autocomplete list contains that words.
+Displays the list of suggestions if the AutoComplete list contains those words.

 {% tabs %}